Explaining the Central Cascades Wilderness Permit Program

-Summer in the Central Oregon outdoors will look different this year, due largely to the unveiling of the Central Cascades Wilderness Permit System.
-Years in the making, the new system will cap the number of day-use and overnight visitors to some of the region’s most popular trails — including Green Lakes and Soda Creek, Broken Top, South Sister, and the Tam MacArthur Rim trails.
+Today, the system caps the number of day-use and overnight visitors to some of the region’s most popular trails—including Green Lakes and Soda Creek, Broken Top, South Sister, and the Tam MacArthur Rim trails—between June 15 and October 15.

 Which Trails are Part of the Central Cascades Wilderness Permit System?